awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Fault_Isolation_with_Shuffle_Sharding/1_deploy_workload.md

 ### 1.3 Test the application

 Now that the application has been deployed, it is time to test it to understand how it works.
 The sample application used in this lab is a simple web application that returns a message with the Worker that responded to the request.
-Customers pass in a query string with the request to identify themselves.
+Customers pass in a query string as part of the request to identify themselves.
 The query string used here is **name**.

 1. Copy the URL provided in the **Outputs** section of the CloudFormation stack created in the previous string.